microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframework-policies-get.md

 ## Response

-If successful, this method returns `200 OK` response code and a XML representation of the [trustFrameworkPolicy](../resources/trustFrameworkpolicy.md) in the response body.
+If successful, this method returns `200 OK` response code and a XML representation of the [trustFrameworkPolicy](../resources/trustFrameworkpolicy.md) in the response body.  **Note:** the response content type will be `application/xml`.

 ## Example